 Part of Paschatkarma is the Samsarjana karma, which is the process of slowly making the transition from specialized diet to regular diet, based on the digestibility of the food.
 The patient’s diet chart changes from light liquid diet to incrementally thicker soups and juices and eventually grains are introduced.

-Herbs that Help Treat Diabetes
+Herbs that Help Manage Diabetes

 In managing diabetes, research has shown herbs can provide symptomatic relief, prevent secondary complications, help regeneration of beta cells to overcome insulin resistance.
 Herbs and plant foods are not just rich sources of antioxidants, but they also keep cholesterol and blood sugar levels in control.
 In modern medicine, a drug can either lower blood sugar or manage liver glycogen level, but not do both.
 But some studies have shown herbal extracts to have successfully achieved these dual results.